mossmanpete/ParadigmCore/docs/websocket-api.md

     console.log(JSON.stringify(order)); // view the order

     // ... and then participate in trades via the OrderGateway:
-    // (assuming the propper logic is implemented)
+    // (assuming the proper logic is implemented)

     order.take(taker, takerArguments);
 });